For details of past events in our Music & Culture Lecture Series, click here.

 June 5–7, 2018

 Bringing together leading scholars from North America, Europe, and Australia, this conference presented cutting-edge research on music and culture drawing on ideas from the phenomenological tradition of continental European philosophy.
 Videos of the paper presentations can be found on MMaP’s YouTube channel.
+The conference website can be found here.

 November 3, 2016